-In the tables below list and justify personal data items you currently anticipate will be needed to achieve the lawful aim of a project that requires information on individuals and their personal characteristics.
+In the tables below list and justify personal data items needed to achieve the lawful aim of a project that requires information on individuals and their personal characteristics.
 Insert as many more lines that you need.
 Work through the table of items and decide whether or not you should be collecting the information, examine each data field and decide if you need it.